patrickpiedad/personalWebsite/finalDesign/blog/2024-07-27-what-is-mssa.md

 From what I've heard from past participants and current cohorts, you will receive high quality training in all three learning paths.
 The challenge is figuring out what learning path fits you the best.

 I recommend researching more about the target jobs for each path.
 This should give you an idea of the "end goal" of MSSA.
-After that, practice some self-reflection on what you are passionate about that should push you towards one of the choices.
+After that, practice some self-reflection on what you are passionate about.
+That should push you towards one of the choices.

 ---